 - (a) Transfer to disability inactive status.
 A lawyer whose physical condition, mental illness, mental deficiency, senility, or habitual and excessive use of intoxicating liquors, narcotics, or other drugs prevents him from competently representing clients shall be transferred to disability inactive status. - (b) Immediate transfer.
-This Court shall immediately transfer a lawyer to disability inactive status upon proof that: - (1) The lawyer has been found in a judicial proceeding to be a mentally ill, mentally deficient, or inebriate person; or - (2) The lawyer has alleged during a disciplinary proceeding that he is incapable of assisting in his defense due to mental incapacity. - (c) Transfer following hearing.
-In cases other than immediate transfer to disability inactive status, this Court may transfer a lawyer to or from disability inactive status following a proceeding initiated by the Director and conducted in the same manner as a disciplinary proceeding under these Rules.
-In such proceeding: - (1) If the lawyer does not retain counsel, counsel shall be appointed to represent him; and - (2) Upon petition of the Director and for good cause shown, the referee may order the lawyer to submit to a medical examination by an expert appointed by the referee. - (d) Reinstatement.
-This Court may reinstate a lawyer to active status upon a showing that the lawyer is fit to resume the practice of law.
-The parties shall proceed as provided in Rule 18.
-The lawyer's petition for reinstatement: - (1) Shall be deemed a waiver of the doctor-patient privilege regarding the incapacity; and - (2) Shall set forth the name and address of each physician, psychologist, psychiatrist, hospital or other institution that examined or treated the lawyer since his transfer to disability inactive status.
+This Court may immediately transfer a lawyer to disability inactive status upon proof that: (1) the lawyer has been found in a judicial proceeding to be a mentally ill, mentally deficient, incapacitated, or inebriate person.
+7 or (2) The lawyer has alleged during a disciplinary proceeding that he is incapable of assisting in his defense due to mental incapacity. - (c) Asserting disability in disciplinary proceeding.

-(e) Asserting disability in disciplinary proceeding.
 A lawyer's asserting disability in defense or mitigation in a disciplinary proceeding shall be deemed a waiver of the doctor-patient privilege.
 The referee may order an examination or evaluation by such person or institution as the referee designates.
+If a lawyer alleges during a disciplinary investigation or proceeding that he is disabled and therefore cannot assist in his own defense, the Director shall inform the Court of the allegation and of the Director's position regarding the allegation.
+The Court may - (1) Transfer the lawyer to disability inactive status; - (2) Order the lawyer to submit to a medical examination by a designated professional;